tytydraco/yessleep/out/Twas_The_Christmas_Of_85.md

 The creature, although badly injured was still alive.

-After they restrained the creature, I shouted, *"Monster!"*
+After they tranquilized the creature, I shouted, *"Monster!"*

 Not like it would understand me, though.